 The ground floor

 Entering the cottage from the original cobbled courtyard under the archway, there is a doorway between the two sets of carriage doors into Malbanc Cottage.
 You will step into the hallway/boot room, complete with original bridle hooks and bench for leaving outdoor gear after walks around the estate!
-There is a small downstairs loo and cleverly hidden cupboard for the washer and dryer.
+There is a small downstairs loo and cleverly hidden cupboard with a washing machine and dryer.

 The large, dramatic sitting room with its original beams has two seating areas, with comfortable sofas and chairs, a wood-burning stove and impressive gothic doors leading into the dining room.
 Decorated in shades of yellow, cream and grey, with striking floral printed linen on the curtains, it is sophisticated and elegant.
 Large picture windows looking onto both the garden and the courtyard give it a light and joyous feel.